 - Prior to applying to a DPT program, students usually will complete a Bachelor's degree, including classes specifically to prepare for the DPT program.
 One example of a pre-DPT degree is the Bachelor's of Science in Kinesiology - Pre Physical Therapy program at Western Washington University.

-- Many students choose the benefit of earning Associate's of Arts and Science transfer degree, which requires 90 college-level credits.
+- Many students choose the benefit of earning an Associate in Arts and Sciences transfer degree, which requires 90 college-level credits.

 - A graduate of Whatcom's PTA program may have as many as 45 credits to apply toward a transfer degree.
 Consult with your Advisor to consider your unique situation, your academic history, and planning for your professional advancement.